tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 This design requires servers to decrypt ClientHello messages with EncryptedSNI extensions carrying valid labels.
 Thus, it is possible for an attacker to force decryption operations on the server.
-Servers SHOULD NOT be configured to handle multiple keys, as this then require servers to perform trial decryption before learning of the attack.
 This attack is bound by the number of valid TCP connections an attacker can open.

 4. Do not stick out

 By sending SNI and ESNI values (with illegitimate labels), or by sending legitimate ESNI values for and "fake" SNI values, clients do not display clear signals of ESNI intent to passive eavesdroppers.
-As more clients enable ESNI support with keys supplied by shared hosting providers, the presence of ESNI extensions becomes less suspicious.
+As more clients enable ESNI support, e.g., as normal part of Web browser functionality, with keys supplied by shared hosting providers, the presence of ESNI extensions becomes less suspicious and part of common or predictable client behavior.
+In other words, if all Web browsers start using ESNI, the presence of this value does not signal suspicious behavior to passive eavesdroppers.

 5. Forward secrecy

-This design achieves forward secrecy by mixing the client's ephemeral key share into the ESNI key derivation.
+This design is not forward secret since the server's ESNI key is semi-static.
+However, the window of exposure is bound by the key lifetime.
+In this case, the DNS RR TTL.

 6. Proper security context